 As ICANN seeks to improve its governance, transparency is a key ingredient to promoting accountability and effective decision-making.
 This Report, developed as part of the Work Stream 2 processes of the Cross Community Working Group on Accountability (CCWG-Accountability WS2), explores areas of improvement and proposes targeted recommendations to improve transparency, tailored to ICANN’s unique position as the steward over a vital international resource.

-The Report begins with an introductory discussion of the right to information, and global transparency standards, to make the case for why this issue is important, and to establish the source material underlying our Recommendations.
+The Report begins with an introductory discussion of global transparency standards, to make the case for why this issue is important, and to establish the source material underlying our Recommendations.
 There are many well-recognized benefits to a robust transparency system, including providing public oversight over decision-making, generating a strong system of accountability, and facilitating public engagement.
 Given ICANN’s long struggle to battle public misconceptions about its role, functions and governance, transparency will be a key ingredient in countering misinformation and rumor.

 The second section considers improving ICANN’s Documentary Information Disclosure Policy (DIDP).
 The CCWG—Accountability WS2 Final Report reveals strong support for major improvements to this policy.
 Among the most important proposed changes are bolstering the requesting procedures, including centralizing the response function among a single employee or team, and creating a responsibility for ICANN staff to assist requesters as necessary, particularly where the requester is disabled or unable to adequately identify the information they are seeking.
 It is also recommended that timeline extensions should be capped at an additional 30 days and that several of the exceptions be narrowed, so that they only apply to material whose disclosure would cause actual harm.The exception for vexatious requests should require consent from an oversight body before it is invoked.
 Ongoing monitoring and regular evaluation of the system is also recommended.